zimtechmeister/neovix/README.md

 - [ ] lsp remove the nixCats things
 - [ ] in gerneral could rework how lsps work take reference from the template
 - [ ] noice plugin has exaple on how not to use lze
+- [ ] what do i need the lua/user/lsp file for?

 ---
 old readme from the nixCats config i had